Staphylococcus/brain-from-brane/experiments/hypothesis_tests/h5_analysis_and_next_steps.md

 *   The primary prediction of H5 – that low-count correlated geometric defects would cause a disproportionate increase in execution time *variability* (CV) – is **not strongly supported**.
 The CV remained low and did not exhibit significant spikes or a clear upward trend with increasing line defects.
 *   The CPU appears to handle the increased workload from line defects with high efficiency, as evidenced by the stable and high IPC.
-*   While hardware counters indicate increased pressure on cache, TLB, and branch prediction systems with more defects, these microarchitectural effects do not appear to translate into significant performance *variability* or a major loss of overall CPU efficiency in this specific experimental setup.
+*   Hardware counters indicate increased pressure on cache, TLB, and branch prediction systems with more defects, and these increases (including L1D misses) appear consistent with the growing workload.
+These microarchitectural effects do not appear to translate into significant performance *variability* or a major loss of overall CPU efficiency in this specific experimental setup.
-*   The anomaly in L1D misses at 5 defects needs to be reviewed at the instance level to rule out data errors or to understand if it represents a genuine change in system behavior.

 ### 4.4.
 Next Steps (Post Isolated Core Experiment)

-1.  **Investigate L1D Miss Anomaly:**
-    *   **Action:** Review the raw JSONL data for all 10 instances of `defect_count: 5`.
-Specifically check the `perf_counters["cpu_core/mem_load_retired.l1_miss"]` values to understand if the low average is due to one outlier, a consistent pattern, or a data recording error for some instances.
-2.  **Re-evaluate H5:** Given these results, reconsider the conditions under which H5 might hold true, or if the initial observations that led to H5 were influenced by other system factors not present in this more controlled environment.
+1.  **Re-evaluate H5:** Given these results, reconsider the conditions under which H5 might hold true, or if the initial observations that led to H5 were influenced by other system factors not present in this more controlled environment.
-3.  **Consider Plotting:** Create plots for Mean Time, CV, and IPC against defect count from this new dataset to visually confirm the trends.
+2.  **Consider Plotting:** Create plots for Mean Time, CV, and IPC against defect count from this new dataset to visually confirm the trends.